MrGhostCar/tracker/README.md

 ### Server setup - in the java server root folder:
 Code repository: https://github.com/MrGhostCar/tracker <br>
-To start DB (postgis) the only dependency needed for the server, port 5435 must be free:
+To start DB (postgis) the only dependency needed for the server, port 5435 and 5430 must be free:
 ```
 docker compose up
 ```